Car bomb kills 25, including lawmaker, in Shi'ite neighbourhood of Baghdad

-BAGHDAD A suicide car bombing on Tuesday killed a parliament member and 24 others in a Shi'ite neighbourhood in Baghdad, according to police and medical officials, as Islamic State attacked towns in western Anbar province.
+BAGHDAD A suicide car bombing on Tuesday killed at least 25 people, including a member of Iraq's parliament, at a checkpoint entrance to the Shi'ite neighbourhood of Kadhimiya in Baghdad, police, medical and parliament officials said.

-The third straight day of bombings in Shi'ite parts of Baghdad and an offensive in Anbar province that saw strategic towns threatened by Islamic State pointed to the dire security situation in Iraq.

-The blast in Baghdad, claimed by Islamic State, occurred in the late afternoon as cars lined up to enter the affluent neighbourhood, home to one of the holiest shrines in Shi'ite Islam, Imam Kadhim.
+The blast occurred in the late afternoon as cars lined up to enter the affluent neighbourhood, home to one of the holiest shrines in Shi'ite Islam, Imam Kadhim.

-Police and medics said Ahmed al-Khafaji, a member of the Shi'ite Badr political party and a former deputy interior minister, counted among the dead.
+Police and medics said Ahmed al-Khafaji, also a member of the Shi'ite Badr political party, was among the dead in the blast on the edge of the district.
+Khafaji was also a former deputy interior minister, his party said.

 Five police officers were also killed, police and medical officials said.